Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-why-i-love-pinn-and-you-will-too.md

 ### And that is why I love PINNs and you will t2o.

 ### And that is why PINN is given the name "Scientific" Machine Learning (SciML).
-It's as Glass-Box and not a black-box anymore!!!
+Though not transparent it's as translucent Glass-Box and not a black-box anymore!!!
 ![Scientific_Machine_Learning](/assets/images/PINN/SciML.png)

 ### Gentle References